-Polycystic ovary syndrome (PCOS) is not a disease in the usual sense; rather, it is a collection of symptoms that can affect a woman's reproductive health and heart health, and it can have other significant effects on health and lifestyle.
-It affects 5% to 10% of women in their reproductive years.
+Polycystic ovary syndrome (PCOS) is not a disease in the usual sense; rather, it is a collection of symptoms that can affect a person's reproductive health and heart health, and it can have other significant effects on health and lifestyle.
+It affects about 6% to 15% of people assigned female at birth in their reproductive years.
 Its risk factors are not well known, but heredity does play a role.

 Symptoms and Complications

 There are many possible symptoms, and you can have PCOS without having all of them.
 Some of the common symptoms include:

 - difficulty becoming pregnant (infertility)

 - irregular menstrual periods